1199 Plaza

 The 1199 Plaza is a housing cooperative in East Harlem.

 Located on First Avenue, on the western bank of the East River, the 1199 Plaza consists of four 31-story towers, joined by mid-rise units which extend toward the riverbank.
 1199 Plaza opened in 1974, as a low-to-middle income housing complex.

 The 1199 Plaza traces its origin to the 1199 union, which consisted mainly of female lower-income hospital workers.
 The 1199 union members wanted housing that was safe, affordable, and socially inclusive.
 Hodne/Stageberg Partners, Inc served as the architects of the project, while Ruberoid supplied building materials.

 In the 1990s, the 1199 Plaza began offering housing for non-HUD applicants.
 A new title, East River Landing, was adopted.
 The 1199 Plaza has thus become a hybrid project, housing both middle-income and higher-income applicants, in addition to poorer residents.

 The 1199 Plaza has been described as a "city within a city", owing to its sheer scale and unique design.
-Several prominent figures in the entertainment industry have resided at the 1199, including Damon Dash, founder of Roc-a-Fella records, Cam'ron, and Shari Bryant.
+Several prominent figures in the entertainment industry have resided at the 1199, including Damon Dash, the founder of Roc-a-Fella records, Cam'ron, and Shari Bryant.